postsharp/Metalama.Documentation/conceptual/Metalama.Framework.md

 These templates make it easy to write code that combines compile-time information (such as names and types of parameters of a method) and run-time information (such as parameter values) in a natural way, without having to learn another language or having to combine C# with some special templating language.

-## Limitations

-Metalama.Framework is in a very early preview, which means it currently has severe limitations:

-- `OverrideMethod` is the only available aspect/advice;
-- many constructs of C# (including very common ones) are not supported in templates;
-- only a single advice can be applied to each method.

 ## Example

 For example, consider this simple aspect, which logs the name of a method and information about its parameters to the console and then lets it execute as usual: